Highlights of Federal and State Activity Impacting the Restaurant Industry

 Tip Credit: The Department of Labor reissued a 2009 Opinion Letter that provides the restaurant industry with a clear definition of “related” and “unrelated” work regarding the availability of the tip-credit.
 The letter rescinds an Obama Administration policy that made the tip credit unavailable for tipped employees who spend more than 20% of their time performing allegedly non-tip generating duties.
 The 20% limitation, contained in an internal DOL Field Operations Handbook, spawned numerous lawsuits, claiming servers spent too much time performing allegedly non-tipped work.
 Counsel summary is here.

 Depreciation: An oversight in the Tax Cuts and Jobs Act of 2017 requires qualified improvement property (QIP) and leasehold improvements to depreciate over 39-years instead of the intended 15-years, and also makes improvements on items like kitchen equipment or furnishings ineligible for bonus depreciation.
-Efforts on a QIP fix are underway in the current lame duck session.
+Efforts on a QIP fix are underway.
 A summary is here.

 Joint Employer: The National Labor Relations Board’s (NLRB) 2015 Browning-Ferris Industries (BFI) decision created of a new “joint employer” liability standard, making any business that exercises indirect, potential, or even reserved control over the practices of another business and its employees a joint employer.
 This standard could make franchisors responsible for actions of franchisees or companies responsible for actions of contractors.
 In September, 2018, the NLRB issued a notice of proposed rulemaking (NPRM).
 The proposed rule would return the standard to the direct and immediate control standard that was in place prior to the Board's Browning Ferris decision.
 A summary is here.

 Plastic Straw Bans: California became the first state to enact a state-wide ban on single use plastic straws.
 The law, which went into effect Jan.
 1 2019, applies only to full-service, dine-in restaurants, not fast-food establishments or other businesses.
 It sets a fine of $25 per day for restaurants that violate the rule, with the total not to exceed $300 annually.